dune73/test-4/tutorial-5/README.md

 TLSv1.2 ECDHE-RSA-AES256-GCM-SHA384 4254 1517 -% 264 - - - - - - -
 ```

 As predicted above, a lot of values are still empty or indicated by _-_.
-But we see that we talked to server _www.example.com_ on port 443 and that the size of the request increased with every _POST_ request, with it being almost 4K, or 4096 bytes, in the end.
+But we see that we talked to server _www.example.com_ on port 443 and that the size of the request increased with every _POST_ request, with it being over 4K, or 4096 bytes, in the end.
 Simple analyses can already be performed with this simple log file.

 ### Step 8: Performing simple analyses using the extended log format